Hyacinth plants are starting to become more and more common. As of late, these plants have started being given away as gifts.

 You can feed the plant a bit of fertilizer to help it along so long as you don’t give it too much.
 You’re also supposed to keep watering it while being very careful not to water it more than necessary.

-If you try to water the plant too much, then bulb rot could occur.
+If you try to water the plant too much, bulb rot could occur.
 Just do your best to care for the hyacinth logically.

 Caring for a Hyacinth During Dormancy